NITHISHBV/NITHISHBV/README.md

-##                                                                                        Hi 👋 I am Nithish B V
+👋 Hi, I’m Nithish B V

-# 💫 About Me:
+💫 About Me

-👨‍🎓 BCA Graduate with a focus on Full Stack developer.
+🎓 MCA Graduate with a strong foundation in Computer Applications

+💼 Full Stack Developer with 1+ year of professional experience

-⏳ Currently working as Full Stack Developer  at JayBlues technologies.
+🏢 Currently working at JayBlues Technologies

-🔍 Seeking growth and connection.

-📚 Spent the past year expanding knowledge and skills in Full stack development.

-🎯 Focusing on Cloud Developer.
+💻 Experienced in building scalable, user-focused web applications

+🌱 Continuously learning and adopting new and emerging technologies

+🔧 Passionate about clean code, problem-solving, and system design

-🚀 Enthusiastic about open-source contributions and solving real-world challenges.
+🚀 Interested in open-source contributions and real-world tech solutions